3D B-fieLds in the InterStellar medium and Star-forming regions (3D-BLISS): I. Using Starlight Polarization in the Massive IRDC Filament G11.11-0.12: Discussion

 We then quantify the mass-to-flux ratio, denoted by $M/\Phi$, which describes how 3D B fields could regulate star formation processes against the effect of self-gravity (\citealt{Nakano1978}).
-The calculation of mass-to-flux ratio in the unit of critical values is given by (\citealt{Crutcher2004})
+The calculation of mass-to-flux ratio in the unit of critical value is given by (\citealt{Crutcher2004_Aps})

-where $N_{\rm H_2}$ is the column density map of molecular hydrogen obtained from the Herschel observations (Section \ref{sec:nH2_Td}), and $B_{\rm 3D}$ is the B-field strength as presented above.
+where $N_{\rm H_2, flux}$ and $B_{\rm flux}$ are the column density of molecular hydrogen gas and the total B-field strength along a single flux tube.
+We assume the flux tube is parallel to the LOS, so that $N_{\rm H_2, flux} = N_{\rm H_2}$ obtained from the Herschel observations (Section \ref{sec:nH2_Td}), and $B_{\rm flux} = B_{\rm LOS} = B_{\rm POS}/\tan{\gamma_{\rm obs}}$.
+This is the upper limit of the 3D mass-to-flux ratio that can be achieved from the LOS field strength (\citealt{Tritsis2026}).
 Small $\mu_{\phi} < 1$ indicates that B-fields support the filament structure against the gravitational collapse (i.e., sub-critical), while large $\mu_{\phi} > 1$ demonstrates that the B-fields cannot prevent the gravitational collapse to form a new star (i.e., super-critical).
-Here, we re-calculate both values of $M_{\rm A, 3D}$ and $\mu_{\rm \phi, 3D}$ from the 3D B-field strength $B_{\rm 3D}$ in each $2' \times 2'$ cell when the local 3D inclination angles inferred from dust polarization are considered.
+Here, we re-calculate both values of $M_{\rm A}$ and $\mu_{\rm \phi}$ in each $2' \times 2'$ cell when the local 3D inclination angles $\gamma_{\rm obs}$ inferred from dust polarization are considered.